Introduction and definitions

 When electronic data is no longer required, it must be deleted.

-Lichfields’ computers, memory sticks or mobile phones are not given away or sold before all information stored on them has been removed or deleted.
+Lichfields’ computers and mobile devices are not given away or sold before all information stored on them has been securely wiped.
+Where this is not possible, they are securely destroyed.

 Personal data collected on behalf of our clients is deleted at the conclusion of each assignment.